bratislava/bratislava.github.io/docs/bratislava.sk/forms-uischema.md

 ```

 #### uiSchema.json
-You can choose one of 4 types of leftIcon parameter .
+You can choose one of 4 types of leftIcon parameter.
 Also choose one of [input types](https://www.w3schools.com/html/html_form_input_types.asp) like text, password, mail, .etc.
 ```
 "inputExample": {
     "ui:widget": "InputField",